 The support model ensures that everybody involved in the Dandelion program are comfortable in the work place and create an environment where people can excel.

-For the first time in the world, the Dandelion program is been extended to include cyber security jobs within the Australian Department of Defence.
-Initially, successful applicants will be hired in trainee positions as Cyber Security Analysts.
+For the first time in the world, the Dandelion program has been extended to include cyber security jobs within the Australian Department of Defence.
+Initially, successful applicants were hired in trainee positions as Cyber Security Analysts.
 The program includes training in the key skills needed to work in the Department of Defence Cyber Security Team.
-The of a Cyber Security Analyst tasks varys from simple to medium and complex data analysis and over time, they will be trained in performing more and more complex cyber security tasks.
+The role of a Cyber Security Analyst tasks varies from simple to medium and complex data analysis and over time, they will be trained in performing more and more complex cyber security tasks.

 The Dandelion Program’s pilot project was with the Department of Human Service (DHS) in Adelaide.
-The candidates for this program has after a successful on-boarding program been hired as software testers within DHS.
+The candidates for this program have been hired as software testers within DHS.
 HPE’s support model was developed and adjusted for the first round of candidates.
 The program has been expanded and now includes Brisbane and Canberra.

 At the UN World Autism Awareness Day 1 April 2016, HPE, SAP and Specialisterne presented a letter of collaboration signed by all parties.
-The partnerships is a strong commitment work together and enable the one million jobs for people with autism.
-The collaboration have five focus areas:
+This partnership is a strong commitment to work together and enable the one million jobs for people with autism.
+This collaboration has five focus areas:

 1. Creation of information assets that will help raise awareness of the value of Neurodiversity in the workplace

 2. Collaborate in the creation of cross-company common training curriculums to hire and retain autistic people.

 3. Exchange experiences in the areas of sourcing, training, hiring, work experience programs and retaining individuals in the autism spectrum.